The Best Watches For Nurses

 7. Casio Women's Classic

 Casio are another brand that has been making highly functional and reliable watches that anyone can afford – for decades.
-They are renowned for their old-school digital watches and their G Shock range, but this simple model is a great purchase for anyone in the medical profession.
+They are renowned for their old-school digital watches and their G Shock range, but this simple analog watch is a great purchase for anyone in the medical or nursing profession.

-It’s an all plastic affair, with a resin strap.
+This simple watch is an all-plastic affair, with a resin strap.
 So, easy to clean and great for getting wet – unlike leather straps.

 The only thing I would like to see more obvious is the hands, they are perhaps a little thin for counting seconds compared to some of the watches above (with the stand-out red hand).